bcgov/entity/.github/ISSUE_TEMPLATE/analytics-request-.md

 - [ ] Other
 - If other please  specify

-**Please describe what data you require**
+**Please describe what analysis is needed**
-A clear and concise description of what you are looking for
+A clear and concise description of what you are looking for.

-** Date that data is required**
+**Deadline**
 Please let us know when this data is required.
-Is this a priority
+Is this a priority?

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your request.

  **Deliverable**
 - [ ] Excel Spread Sheet
 - [ ] Digital Dashboard
 - [ ] Simple reply to email
+      -If by email:

 **Additional context**
 Add any other context about your request.